 Art in itself, is meaningless.

-The YouTube video I showed above is just 1s and 0s, which eventually get turned into variable air pressure by your speakers.
+The source of the Shaggs that I have linked above lead to a YouTube video, that is ultimately composed of just 1s and 0s, which eventually get turned into variable air pressure by your speakers.
 Leonardo da Vinci's Mona Lisa is just Oil on some wood.
 Michelangelo's David is just a rock, marble to be precise, in a specific shape.
 Every art piece in the world is nothing but some kind of material in some kind of format.
 And there is nothing inherently special about anything.
 To appreciate and to give art meaning, we have to put it into some kind of context.
 Without context, art ceases to exist.

 Left: Mona Lisa, Leonardo da Vinci, Public domain, via Wikimedia Commons

 Right: David, Michelangelo, CC BY 3.0, via Wikimedia Commons

 The Mona Lisa is a masterpiece, because it is more than just oil on wood.
 It depicts a woman, and while other paintings attempt similar things, the Mona Lisa excels on a technical and compositional level.
 David is a similar story.
 It is a rock, yes, but it's astonishing how something so inflexible and solid can depict a human being, a thing to be made out of flesh and blood.

 While a lot of art generates its own context via expertise, context can also be put on art artificially.
 One infamous example is the story of Robert Florczak, an artist and illustrator, who tests his students to analyze a Jackson Pollock painting.
 The students quickly comment on the painting, it's composition and why it is good.
 It manages to invoke emotional reactions in the students.
 But eventually, Robert pulls the rug from under the students and reveals that actually, this "painting" was nothing more but a closeup of Robert's dirty apron.